OpenNebula/docs/source/operation/vm_management/img_guide.rst

 Save Changes
 ------------

-Once the VM is deployed you can and changes are made to its disk, you can save those changes in two different ways:
+Once the VM is deployed and changes are made to its disk, you can save those changes in two different ways:

 * **Disk snapshots**, a snapshot of the disk state is saved, you can later revert to this saved state.
 * **Disk save\_as**, the disk is copied to a new Image in the datastore.
 A new virtual machine can be started from it.
 The disk must be in a consistent state during the save\_as operation (e.g. by unmounting the disk from the VM).